 Probating a portion of an estate in a secondary location is generally known as ancillary probate, and fortunately many out-of-state courts have simpler processes for such probate, given that a primary probate exists elsewhere and is being managed through a legal court process.

 If there was no need for probate in the decedent's home jurisdiction, but the decedent owned property elsewhere, then the process of probate in the out-of-state jurisdiction will be known as non-domiciliary probate, not ancillary probate.

-The fact that certain property must be probated in a different jurisdiction should not affect overall residual estate distribution percentages to heirs, although it may impact who gets what (for example, in jurisdictions such as PR and GU, an executor must follow strict rules about who may inherit land)
+If there is a will, the fact that certain property must be probated in a different jurisdiction should not affect overall residuary estate distribution percentages to heirs, although it may impact who gets what (for example, in jurisdictions such as PR and GU, an executor must follow strict rules about who may inherit land)